bobhablutzel/spwing/README.md

 the basic components of Spwing (Application, Model, Controller, View) and introduces the SVWF view layout language.
 Demonstrates unidirectional binding of a Swing component to the value of a model element.
-Demonstrates how handler methods are associated with view components and how the model can be passed to handler methods. *Requires Spwing 0.5 or later*
+Demonstrates how handler methods are associated with view components and how the model can be passed to handler methods. *Requires Spwing 0.6.0 or later*

+    The SpwingLabelButtonDemo is discussed in detail below.

 - [SpwingBoundTextFieldDemo](https://github.com/bobhablutzel/SpwingBoundTextFieldDemo): Builds
 on the SpwingLabelButtonDemo, adding bi-directional binding of view elements to model properties.
 In this demo you can update the model text field by typing or by button, and